 A number of structural and non-structural management measures were considered to address problems and realize opportunities listed above.
-A TSP has been developed to manage coastal risk in an environmentally acceptable and engineeringly feasible manner.
+A Recommended Plan has been developed to manage coastal risk in an environmentally acceptable and engineeringly-feasible manner.
+The non-federal sponsor, St. Johns County, has not opted for a Locally Preferred Plan.
+Therefore, the National Economic Development (NED) plan is the Recommended Plan of which the sponsor is in support.